-Managing Your Dotfiles With Git and Make
+Managing Dotfiles With Git and Make

-1. Track changes to my dotfiles.
+• Track changes to dotfiles.

-2. Backup my dotfiles.
+• Backup dotfiles.

 Initial Setup

-Let's start by tracking your .bashrc:
+Let's start by tracking .bashrc.

 $ mkdir ~/dotfiles